Customer service best practice tips

 - Easy-to-find contact information (email, chat, and phone)

-To meet buyer expectations, we require merchants to comply with our policies.
+To meet buyer expectations, we require merchants to comply with our policies, including the Customer Service Policy.
 In addition, this document provides hints and tips that may be helpful as you strive to keep your and our customers satisfied.

 Providing good customer service is in your best interest, in large part because a high-quality buying experience reduces transaction disputes, and can lead to happier customers and a potential for continued business with those customers.
 If a buyer is unhappy, and if it is too difficult for the buyer to find resolution, the buyer may file a dispute, and if a dispute escalates to a chargeback, the potential cost of resolution increases.